 Acquisitions are accounted for using the acquisition method.
-In accordance with IFRS 3, the identifiable assets and the liabilities assumed on the acquisition date are recognised separately from goodwill, irrespective of the extent of any non-controlling interests.
+In accordance with IFRS 3, the identifiable assets and the liabilities assumed on the acquisition date are recognized separately from goodwill, irrespective of the extent of any non-controlling interests.
 The identifiable assets acquired and the liabilities assumed are measured at their fair value.

 For the purpose of impairment testing, goodwill is allocated to cash-generating units that are likely to benefit from the business combination.